MoralisWeb3/Moralis-JS-SDK/.changeset/lazy-ducks-run.md

 '@moralisweb3/evm-utils': minor
 ---

-Validatio check of undefined values on array responses from api
+Validation check of undefined values on array responses from api